 On May 24, 1937, she took her final profession of vows to a life of poverty, chastity, and obedience, as was the custom for Loreto nuns.
 She took on the title of “mother “upon making her final vows and she named Mother Teresa.
 Mother Teresa continued to teach at Saint Mary’s and in 1944, she became a school principal.
 Mother Teresa never gave up helping the poor mother.
 Teresa’s mother influenced her by telling her that she could serve well.
 The prayers also influenced mother Teresa.
 This changed her mother Teresa’s life when she became a nun.
 She went into the life of God.

 In 1950, Teresa founded the Missionaries of Charity, a Roman Catholic religious congregation that had over 4500 nuns and was active in 133 countries in 2012.
 The congregation manages homes for people dying of HIV, AIDS, leprosy, and tuber colossi.

-Teresa received several honours, including the 1962 Ramon Magsaysay Peace Prize and 1979 Nobel Peace Prize.
-She was canonised on 4 September 2016 and the anniversary of her death (5 September) is her feast day.
+Teresa received several honors, including the 1962 Ramon Magsaysay Peace Prize and 1979 Nobel Peace Prize.
+She was canonized on 4 September 2016 and the anniversary of her death (5 September) is her feast day.
 Much for her charitable works admired a controversial fig during and after her death, Teresa.
-She praised and criticised various co-aunts, including for her views on abortion and contraception, and was cited for poor conditions in her home for dying.
+She praised and criticized various co aunts, including for her views on abortion and contraception, and was cited for poor conditions in her home for dying.
 Nain Crawley wrote her biography, published in 1992 and she has been the sub of films and